kingharshit/JavaScript-automation-test-script-on-ebay.com/README.md

-# JavaScript-test-script-on-ebay.com
+# JavaScript-automation-test-script-on-ebay.com
-Creating a test script for the following 2 scenarios on ebay.com
+Creating a automation test script for the following 2 scenarios on ebay.com

 Hi Viewer,